 I also feel inspired with the beginning of a new year to work hard on business strategies and rethink my systems, reflect on the past year and make goals to be accomplished in the new year!

-January also coincide with the beginning of my 12 weeks plan schedule so I also have a lot to think regarding ways to be more effective and profitable with my work, meaning that there is a lot going on in my planner for this month.
+January also coincides with the beginning of my 12 weeks plan schedule so I also have a lot to think about regarding ways to be more effective and profitable with my work, meaning that there is a lot going on in my planner for this month.

 Since the new year calls for a shift in mindset where I am more concerned with prioritizing and time management, it happens that January is never my favorite styled month.